 Many hotels include WiFi with your room, however if you’re if you’re staying someplace that charges you to connect, try the local libraries, Starbucks and MacDonald’s and other cafés for free Wi-Fi.
 They’re also great places to do some people watching!

-Make sure you have a reliable and good quality camera that will capture your travel memories.
+Make sure you have a reliable and good quality camera that will capture your travels.

-Take as many photos as you can.
 You may never go back again.
 Take lots of photos.
-Years from now, you’ll want to look back on those nights you can’t remember and the people who made them memorable.
+Years from now, you’ll want to look back on those nights you can’t remember and the people you met along the way who made them memorable.

 Keep a Travel Journal